Last updated: 10 June 2026

 JPMorgan Personal Investing currently offers six investment styles across its managed portfolios.
 These include Fully Managed, Smart Alpha (powered by J.P.
 Morgan Asset Management), Socially Responsible Investing (SRI), Thematic Investing, Income Investing, and Fixed Allocation.
 Each style comes with multiple risk levels, so you can tailor your portfolio to match your comfort zone.

 The SRI option is particularly interesting if you want your investments to reflect your values.
-We've written a separate deep-dive into JPMorgan's ESG investing approach, covering how the portfolios are built and whether the ethical screening holds up in practice.
+In fact, it's the style I use for most of my own pots, and I've written a separate deep-dive into JPMorgan's ESG investing approach, covering how the portfolios are built and whether the ethical screening holds up in practice.

 Additionally, the platform has announced a full DIY investment option for 2026, which would let investors buy and sell their own shares, bonds, and funds.
 At the time of writing, this hasn't launched yet, so the platform remains managed-only.
 For anyone who wants hands-on control, that's a genuine limitation right now.